guardian/frontend/common/app/assets/javascripts/components/curl/README.md

 	* Cram plugins: plugins are now responsible for resolving url/filepath.
 	* Cram plugins: legacy loader no longer fails to add a .js extension when there are dots in the file name.
-* 0.8.4
-	* data-curl-run now only supports scripts, not modules, and is documented in the bootstrapping section of the wiki.
-	  There are now fewer conflicts when defining a main module in the curl config, as a result.
-* 0.8.3
-	* Export legacy-loaded modules with normal AMD/CommonJS module ids (thanks @mmacaula!)
-	* Build curl/debug into curl/dist/debug/curl.js correctly.
-* 0.8.2
-	* Run compile.sh from anywhere (thanks @webpro!)
-	* Restore quotes to cram text plugin output (thanks @gehan!)
-	* Correctly bake-in the locale module in the kitchen-sink dist build.
-* 0.8.1
-	* Adds a build-time (cram) plugin for the new legacy loader.
-* 0.8.0
-	* Adds new curl/loader/legacy module loader that provides similar functionality to RequireJS's "shim config".
-	* Adds dontAddFileExt config option functionality to js! plugin and curl/loader/legacy module loader.
-	* Fixes configuration context mixups.
-Modules will get their package's config unless they are loaded explicitly via a plugin and that plugin has a custom configuration.
-	* Paths can now be objects like packages and can have all of the same properties, except `main`, i.e. `location` (or `path`), `config`, `name`.
-	* Fixes an issue in node on windows wherein C: was seen as a web protocol.
-	* Updates READMEs in the plugin and loader folders.
-	* Drops dojo 1.6 compatibility in the "kitchen sink" distribution.
-	* Adds new dojo 1.8 distribution.

 ----------------------------------------